Cosmos and nanotechnologies as a medieval paradigm. Ethics of the Supercharacter. Postsingularity and Singularity-2.

 Thus, basically, deep space exploration is associated with the extraction of valuable mineral resources.
 This in essence is the paradigm of the Age of Discovery when missions set out to find and bring home spices, oils and gold, and new lands were discovered in the process.

 Sci-fi simply has projected this paradigm to the future.
 And it is this very idea, whether explicitly or implicitly, that supports all the writings about deep space exploration.
-Basically, every single sci-fi piece by definition goes on about extraction of some “spice mélange” or “giftonium”.
+Basically, every single sci-fi piece by definition goes on about the extraction of some “spice mélange” or “giftonium”.
+(A related article questioning these motives, from 11 years later – Why Would Anyone Invest in Interstellar Travel?)

 Thus, as soon as we openly acknowledge that the dream of pursuing deep space exploration rests on nothing but the search for new lands or resources it becomes clear that this dream is doomed.
 The mere costs, the amount of energy resources, the scope of the consolidated effort of many nations, the required level of development of the technologies that are needed to actually launch deep space missions designed to bring us new salt and pepper or rare gems will boil down to basically the same costs as are required to synthesize the new salt and pepper or rare gems.